Covid-19 Response and Additional Resources

 - There will be no in-person field trips or social gatherings

-- Second semester plans for field trips and activities will be
+- Second quarters plans for field trips and activities will be

 evaluated as recommendations change.